eeshvardasikcm/ayurproject-ui/three_bit_int.md

 working on for use in my
 portfolio.

+Then, I noticed Kepler is not
+written in C++.

-after some short of time thinking about it, I realized that the uses that I would have for Kepler would not be desirable by any of the technologies originators.
+after some short of time thinking about it, I realized that the uses that I would have for a cpu monitoring technology would not be desirable by any of the technologies originators.

-this Kepler UI that I am planning on creating, can be used with any touch screen app to help reduce the stresses of
+this AyurProject UI that I am planning on creating, can be used with any touch screen app to help reduce the stresses of